 Where it appears to the Commissioner that an administering body has not complied with the Code, the Commissioner may apply to the State Administrative Tribunal for an order, and the State Administrative Tribunal may make orders including that —

-the administering body cease contravening the Code; and/or
+ the administering body cease contravening the Code; and/or

-the administering body rectify any consequence of that contravention.
+ the administering body rectify any consequence of that contravention.

 An administering body that fails to comply with an order made by the State Administrative Tribunal commits an offence that is punishable by a fine of up to $50,000.